ZacharyTStone/Infinite-Flashcards/README.md

-# AI-Japanese-Language-Flashcard-Generator
+# LingoLab

-This project is a Python script that generates Anki cards from a word list using OpenAI.
+This project is a Python script that generates Anki flashcards from a word list of Japanese words using OpenAI.

 The generated cards include word readings, example sentences, and basic definitions.